 Watch 30 for 30 Online through Hulu with Live TV

-Hulu with Live TV is my top pick for watching Rodman: For Better or Worse because you get a lot for the price.
+Hulu with Live TV is my top pick for watching a new 30 for 30 episode when it premieres.

-ESPN, ESPN2, and ESPN3 is part of the 65+ channels in the Live TV bundle.
+ESPN, ESPN2, and ESPN3 is part of the 65+ channels in Hulu’s live TV bundle.
 The channel lineup has local NBC, ABC and CBS stations.
 And you’ll get premium entertainment networks such as HGTV, National Geographic and Travel Channel.